Conrad Weiser

-Conrad Weiser (November 2, 1696 – July 13, 1760), born Johann Conrad Weiser, Jr., was a Pennsylvania Dutch (German) pioneer who served as an interpreter and diplomat between the Pennsylvania Colony and Native American nations.
+Conrad Weiser (November 2, 1696 – July 13, 1760), born Johann Conrad Weiser, Jr., was a Pennsylvania German pioneer who served as an interpreter and diplomat between the Pennsylvania Colony and Native American nations.
 Primarily a farmer, he also worked as a tanner, and later served as a soldier and judge.
 He lived part of the time for six years at Ephrata Cloister, a Protestant monastic community in Lancaster County.

 As an emissary in councils between Native Americans and the colonies, especially Pennsylvania, during the late 18th century's tensions of the French and Indian War (Seven Years' War), he contributed to alliances that supported the British effort.

 Early years

 Conrad Weiser was born in 1696 in the small village of Affstätt in Herrenberg, in the Duchy of Württemberg (now in Baden-Württemberg, Germany), where his father (Johann Conrad Weiser Sr.) was stationed as a member of the Württemberg Blue Dragoons.
 Soon after Conrad's birth, his father was discharged from the Blue Dragoons and moved back to the family ancestral home of Großaspach.
 In 1709 the boy's mother, Anna Magdalena, died of fever.
 Their lands had been ravaged by repeated French invasions, there was pestilence, and the people were weakened by an unusually cold and long winter.
 Conrad Weiser Sr. wrote for his children, "Buried beside Her Ancestors, she was a god-fearing woman and much loved by Her neighbors.
 Her motto was Jesus I live for thee, I die for thee, thine am I in life and death."

 Conrad Weiser and his family were among thousands of refugees who left German lands that year, many of them from the Palatine area.
 They traveled down the Rhine River and then to England, which had offered some support for the Protestant refugees.
 Thousands of Palatine German refugees made their way to London seeking escape from the harsh conditions; there were so many that the English had to make a camp for them outside the London walls for the winter.
 The following year in 1710, the Crown (under Queen Anne) arranged for transport in ten ships of the nearly 3,000 Germans to the New York colony.
 The Crown supported migration of the immigrants to help settle the New York colony.
 The plan was that they would work off their passage in a form of indenture in camps devoted to producing ships' stores, such as tar and other materials.
 Later they would be allowed to trade their work for land.
 Most of the Germans were first located in what were called the East and West Camps along the Hudson River, near Livingston Manor.
 It was not until 1723 that some 100 heads of families received land grants in the central Mohawk Valley, under Governor Burnetsfield.